tiberiuichim/presentations/designsystem/slides.md

 - custom EEA addons
 - Each website has its own Volto theme.
 We want to change that

-# The future EEA Design System
+# The EEA Design System

 **Creation and maintenance of a design system:**